25 Spooky UK Halloween Events – 2019 edition

 1 Ghosts at Muncaster and Lowther

-This Halloween the Lakeland castles are alive with ghoulish stuff.
-On Saturday 27th October Lowther Castle offers you a ‘ghastly, ghostly walk through Lowther’s past.’
+At Halloween the Lakeland castles are alive with ghoulish stuff.
+Lowther Castle offers you a ‘ghastly, ghostly walk through Lowther’s past.’
 Stories come from the castle’s archives and professional actors, while there’s added entertainment is from a band of stilt walkers, fire jugglers and lantern makers.
 Meanwhile, Muncaster Castle in West Cumbria gives all Halloween England events a run for their money.
-This year its Halloween festival week runs from 23rd-28th October.
-For the over 5’s there’ll be new Halloween Ghost Tours of the Castle (booking essential) and the Twilight Owl Display is back.
+For the over 5’s there are Halloween Ghost Tours of the Castle (booking essential) and the Twilight Owl Display.
 (Tickets required as numbers are limited).
 Kids can get lost in the Scary Maze, recommended for under 12’s.
-There’s also Halloween entertainment from the Muncaster Monster Cabaret with aerialist shows, and an appearance by Fire Man Dave.
+There’s also Halloween entertainment from the Muncaster Monster Cabaret with aerialist shows.
 In the stable yard you will find the ghostly grotto with spooktacular stories, lantern making and drumming workshops.
 There might also be the terrifying sight of the audience playing ukuleles.
 Bring fancy dress, a brave face and a torch.
 Here’s a taste of this ‘most haunted’ castle in its Halloween glory.

 2 Carlisle by Torchlight

-At Carlisle Castle English Heritage is offering spooky half term storytelling from 27th October – 4th November.
-Bring your little ones in frightening fancy dress from 11am-4pm.
-There’s also after dark torchlight tours for adults (or at least the over 14’s) from 29th October- 2nd November.
-You can also attend a spooky cinema the weekend of 3rd November.
-The tour runs 6.30-8.30pm and takes you around the dark corridors and rank dungeons of the most besieged castle in the country.
+At Carlisle Castle English Heritage offers spooky half term storytelling.
+Bring your little ones in frightening fancy dress.
+There’s also after dark torchlight tours for adults and spooky cinema.
+The tour takes you around the dark corridors and rank dungeons of the most besieged castle in the country.
 Bring a torch and try and shine it on the lonely ghost said to wander the grounds.
 Or not!

 3 Warwick Castle’s Most Haunted

-Meanwhile Warwick Castle’s Halloween Week returns from 20th October – 4th November.
+Warwick Castle’s Halloween Week returns every year.
 ‘The Haunted Castle’ is reputed to put on one of the best UK Halloween events for families and welcomes visitors to choose Halloween activities ranging from the Scaredy Squire to the Brave Night.
 The day time Scaredy Squires shift offers Spooktacular shows, wondrous witches, a haunted hollows trail and a flight of the eagles at the Bird of Prey centre.
 And you can get lost in the UK’s only Horrible Histories maze.
 The scare factor is then ramped up for Daring Dukes who battle the clock to set the knight free in the escape room or seek their fortune in the abandoned house of wax.
 There’s fire jousting too.
 At night Brave Knights can terrify themselves with a special extended opening; booking early and online saves up to 20% off some admission tickets.
-This year’s scariest experience is likely to be Outbreak 1349 in which you stand a good chance of catching the plague.
-But it’ll be given a run or its money by Seance, an intense sonic performance that tests how susceptible you might be to a visit from the other side.
+Last year’s scariest experience was Outbreak 1349 in which you stood a good chance of catching the plague.
+But it was given a run for its money by Seance, an intense sonic performance that tested susceptibility to a visit from the other side.
 Oh and there’s the Dungeon Lates for 18+ only.
 Can you stomach it?
 Here’s a taste of a previous year’s Haunted Castle encounters…

 4 A Fright Filled Film Programme at Newcastle Castle